PRESS ESC TO CLOSE

 dog sleeping Daylight savings time and dogs

-Daylight Saving Time is coming to an end, and while you might be happy about the extra hour of sleep you’ll be getting that night, your dog might not be as excited about the change.
+Daylight Saving Time just came to an end, and while you might be happy about the extra hour of sleep you got, your dog might not be as excited about the change.

-This is connected to the dog’s circadian oscillators – a term used to describe fluctuations “of hormones, body temperature and neural activity,” according to HowStuffWorks.
+This is connected to the dog’s circadian oscillators — a term used to describe fluctuations “of hormones, body temperature and neural activity.”
 In short, your dog doesn’t know it’s 7pm, but his body has created a physiological “memory” of what it feels like when it’s 7pm.

 What does this mean?
 Well, it means that if your dog usually eats at 7pm and after Daylight Saving Time ends you feed him at 8pm, he might be slightly confused and likely wondering where his dinner is.